oktadev/okta-blog/_source/_posts/2020-03-07-spring-cloud-stream.md

 You'll need to create an API token.
 From the Okta developer's console, go to **API** and **Tokens**.
 Click **Create Token**.
 Give the token a **name**.
 Copy the token value and place it in the `yaml` file along with your Okta domain.

 If you do not have an Okta developer's account, don't worry about the `okta.yaml` file.
 The Okta Maven Plugin will configure it for you.

+## Configure the OIDC Settings

+You should now have an open shell and be in the project root directory.
+The next step is to use the [Okta Maven Plugin](https://github.com/oktadeveloper/okta-maven-plugin) to configure the OAuth 2.0 and OIDC settings.
+This plugin is great for tutorials like this because it will simplify signing up for an account, if you don't already have one, and will create an appropriately configured OIDC application straight from the command line.

 Change the `application.properties` file to a `yml` file using the following command (or using your IDE).
 You're doing this so that the Okta Maven Plugin creates a `yml` file instead of a `properties` file, which doesn't really matter all that much except that it's more succinct to configure the streams binders using YAML.